pucelle/vscode-css-navigation/README.md

 | `enableFindAllReferences`               | Whether to enable finding references service.
 Default value is `true`.
 | `enableHover`                           | Whether to enable id and class name hover service.
 Default value is `true`.
 | `enableCSSVariableColorPreview`         | Whether to enable css variable color preview, if enabled, will show a color preview box besides color type css variables.
 Default value is `true`.
 | `enableClassNameDefinitionDiagnostic`   | Whether to enable class name definition diagnostic - if can't find definition for a class name in a HTML file, will show a warn message.
+Default value is `true`.
+| `enableClassNameReferenceDiagnostic`    | Whether to enable class name reference diagnostic - if can't find any reference for a class name in a CSS file, will show a warn message.
 Default value is `false`.
+| `enableDefinitionCodeLens`              | Whether to enable CSS class name definition code lens, which will show class name definition count.
+Default value is `false`.
-| `enableClassNameReferenceDiagnostic`    | Whether to enable class name reference diagnostic - if can't find any reference for a class name in a CSS file, will show a warn message.
+| `enableReferenceCodeLens`               | Whether to enable CSS class name reference code lens, which will show class name reference count.
 Default value is `false`.
 | `enableGlobalEmbeddedCSS`               | If your HTML codes contain imported CSS or embedded CSS fragments which should be shared across whole workspace, set this option to `true`.
 Default value is `false`.
 | `disableOwnCSSVariableCompletion`       | Whether to disable css variable completion within a single css document, to make it not repeat with vscode itself generated completions.
 Note set it to `true` will also disable css variable completion within functions like `color-mix()`, and css variable value preview in completion list.
 Default value is `false`.